 A fiador is essentially a cosigner who guarantees a tenant pays rent.
 So, the real estate agent can go after the fiador of the tenant stops paying rent.
 And a fiador must be an owner of local real estate.

-Under Colombian rules, a real estate agent is normally responsible for collecting rent.
-Essentially you have a contract with the real estate agent and the real estate agent has a separate contract with the apartment owner.
-And the real estate agent pockets the difference between the two contracts as his commission.
+Under Colombian rules, a real estate agency is normally responsible for collecting rent.
+Essentially as a renter, you have a contract with the real estate agency and the real estate agency has a separate contract with the apartment owner.
+And the real estate agency pockets the difference between the two contracts as the “commission”.
+The owner does not directly pay the commission.

 So, the real estate agent is responsible for collecting rent from the tenant and paying the owner.
 And this is why almost all real estate agents require a fiador.